ssharpjr/VCS/README.md

 Visual Control System

-This is a PHP, MySQL, and Arduino project for manufacturing notifications.
+This is a manufacturing notification system written in PHP and Arduino-ese (C/C++).